“A bottle tree?” Visitors ask when they spot the rebar creation in my flowerbed.

-I explain people have been creating these “trees” in Southern states for hundreds of years.
+I explain that people have been creating these “trees” in Southern states for hundreds of years.

 Appalachian folklore says empty glass bottles placed outside near the home can capture roving (usually evil) spirits at night.